Carol Cram at Pratto del Valle in Prato

 Give Padua At Least Two Days

-In your travel planning, don’t make Padua and Venice an either/or option.
-Instead, build time in your itinerary to visit both.
-You can easily see Padua’s main sites and enjoy the laid-back ambiance in a relaxed three-night stay, or keep yourself busy for a week like we did.
+You can easily see Padua’s main attractions and enjoy the laid-back ambiance in a relaxed three-night stay, or keep yourself busy for a week like I did.

 Map of Padua